 r=91010=910=0.9r = \frac{9}{\sqrt{10 \cdot 10}} = \frac{9}{10} = 0.9

-This tells you there is a strong positive linear association in this sample.
-As xx increases, yy usually increases too, and the points would sit fairly close to an upward-sloping line.
+This is a strong positive linear association: as xx increases, yy usually increases too, and the points would sit fairly close to an upward-sloping line.

-A high correlation does not prove that one variable causes the other.
-A third factor may influence both, or the relationship may be coincidental in the observed data.
+• Treating correlation as causation.
+A high rr does not prove one variable causes the other.
+A third factor may drive both.

-Pearson's rr only measures linear association well.
-A curved relationship can produce a small correlation even when the variables are clearly related.
+• Forgetting that Pearson's rr is linear.
+A curved relationship can produce a small rr even when the variables are clearly related.

-Pearson's rr is designed for paired numerical data and linear association.
-If one variable is categorical, or if the pattern is clearly curved, this coefficient may not answer the question you actually care about.
+• Using rr when the setup does not fit.
+If one variable is categorical, or the pattern is clearly curved, rr may not answer your question.

 Need help with a problem?